Week 1: Jamming Secton

 1958- La Scala Debut: Turandot, 1st non-Italian Soprano to sing at the seasonal opening day of La Scala (It is a tradition that La Scala opens on 7 Dec, Saint Ambrose's Day )

-1965- Adapting “voice-killing” Role: Richard Strauss’s Elektra, Brigit’s is being warned that the role might shortening her singing career, but she found the role suits her voice perfectly.
+1965- Adapting “voice-killing” Role: Richard Strauss’s Elektra, Birgit’s is being warned that the role might shortening her singing career, but she found the role suits her voice perfectly.

 1967- Performed Brünnhilde Die Walküre for the 100th times

-1970- Last performance of Tristan und Isolde: Brigit claimed that that will be her last performance of Tristan as that is Wieland Wagner’s final production
+1970- Last performance of Tristan und Isolde: Birgit claimed that that will be her last performance of Tristan as that is Wieland Wagner’s final production

 1983- moved on to teaching

-(More information about Brigit Nilson’s life can be found here: https://birgitnilsson.com/en/about-birgit/ )
+More information about Birgit Nilsson’s life can be found here

 Jamming Section